 Preheat the oven to 350F.
 Cover a large baking sheet with parchment or a nonstick pad and set aside.

 Top a large cutting board with a piece of wax paper and set aside.

-In a large mixing bowl, whisk together the nut flour blend, tapioca flour, stevia, baking powder and salt and set aside.
+In a large mixing bowl, whisk together the almond flour, tapioca flour, stevia, baking powder, and salt and set aside.